Inference vs Prediction: Difference and Comparison

 Quiche vs Souffle 62

 A prediction may have been evaluated using statistics and models.
 However, it is common for predictions to be approximate estimations.
-Due to this, the term is used more often by people in casual conversations.
+Due to this, the term is used more by people in casual conversations.

 Comparison Table